What We Live For

 What We Live For is the second studio album by American pop rock band American Authors, produced by returning collaborators Aaron Accetta and Shep Goodman.
 Running at 42 minutes and comprising twelve tracks, the album was released worldwide by Island Records on July 1, 2016.
 The album marks the third major release by the band under the American Authors moniker, and largely continues the sound of their debut album, Oh, What a Life.

-What We Live For debuted at number 60 on the Billboard 200 and spawned four singles: "Go Big or Go Home", "Pride", "What We Live For" and "I'm Born to Run".
+What We Live For was a critical and commercial success debuting at number 60 on the Billboard 200 and spawned four singles: "Go Big or Go Home", "Pride", "What We Live For" and "I'm Born to Run".
 To promote the album, the band went on a U.S. tour to promote the record ahead of its release.